Broadband project to move ahead with commissioners' approval

 The plan would cost $7 million and take an estimated three years to complete.
-The companies requested that the money would come from the county's American Recovery Plan funds, which totaled $10,911,724.
+The companies requested that the money come from the county’s American Recovery Plan funds, which totals $10,911,724.

 At the Aug.
 3 meeting, the board requested more information, including how many more homes the companies could squeeze into the project, before they could make their final decision.
 Upon their return, Shields presented the board with an additional 105 homes that would cost $500,000 — an amount the companies were willing to pay for themselves — and 65 more homes at a cost of $750,000 to the county.
 The added 170 homes would be in addition to the 1,565 homes discussed at the Aug.
 3 meeting.